kilpkonn/msc-thesis/main.typ

   image("fig/time.png", width: 90%),
   caption: [
     Execution time of the algorithm is linear in the search depth.
     Slope = 7.6, standard deviation = 6.7ms
   ],
 ) <term-search-depth-time>
 We can see that increasing the search depth over two can actually have somewhat negative effects.
 The search will take longer and there will be more terms.
 More terms, often means more irrelevant suggestions.
-By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateaus at depth 2.
+By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateau at depth 2.
-From that we conclude that we are mostly increasing the amount of irrelavant suggestions.
+From that we conclude that we are mostly increasing the amount of irrelevant suggestions.
 This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.

 #figure(